-11.1 Special Regulation for Commercialisation or Distribution of Medicines and Medical Devices discussed in 5.
-Distribution of Pharmaceutical and Medical Device s.
-China issued special regulations to severely crack down on the illegal manufacture and distribution of counterfeit and inferior drugs, medical devices, and hygienic materials, especially for drugs and medical devices used for the treatment and prevention of COVID-19, such as pandemic prevention clothing, medical masks, diagnostic kits, ventilators, etc.
+11.1 Special Regulation for Commercialisation or Distribution of Medicines and Medical Devices tribution of counterfeit and inferior pharmaceuticals, medical devices, and hygienic materials, especially for pharmaceuticals and medical devices used for the treatment and prevention of COVID-19, such as pandemic prevention clothing, medical masks, diagnostic kits, ventilators, etc.

-During the COVID-19, distribution of medicines and medical devices are still subject to distribution permits, which is
+During the COVID-19, distribution of medicines and medical devices are still subject to distribution permits, which is discussed in 5.
+Distribution of Pharmaceutical and Medical Devices.
+China issued special regulations to severely crack down on the illegal manufacture and dis-